≡ Menu

 References and Credits

-1. All financial figures in this article were obtained and referenced from Snap’s filings, reports, and statements which are available in Snap Inc. Shareholder Information.
+1. All financial figures presented in this article were obtained and referenced from Snap’s filings, quarterly and annual reports, webcasts, investor presentations, earnings releases, etc., which are available in Snap Inc. Shareholder Information.

 Disclosure